openbaton/docs/docs/index.md

 * A generic Virtual Network Function Manager (VNFM) able to manage the lifecycle of VNFs based on their descriptors
 * A set of libraries which could be used for building your own VNFM

+## Approaches

+Describe how OpenBaton can be used:
+* providing a VNFP
+* using an existing VNFM
+* providing your own VNFM/EMS

 ## Can I plug in my Network Functions?

 Yes, this is possible using two different approaches: